Tyson Walter

-Tyson Barrett Walter (born March 17, 1978) is a former American football offensive tackle and center in the National Football League for the Dallas Cowboys, Houston Texans, Washington Redskins and Green Bay Packers.
-He played college football at Ohio State University.
+Tyson Barrett Walter (born March 17, 1978) is an American former professional football player who was a center n the National Football League (NFL) for the Dallas Cowboys, Washington Redskins, and Green Bay Packers.
+He played college football for the Ohio State Buckeyes.
+He was also a member of the Houston Texans but did not play in any games.

-Early years
+Early life

 Walter attended Kenston High School, where he was a two-way player at offensive and defensive tackle.
 As a senior, he helped his team finish second in the state playoffs, while earning All-Ohio honors.

 He accepted a football scholarship from Ohio State University.
 As a true freshman, he appeared in the first two games as a backup offensive tackle, before being lost with a shoulder sprain and being granted a medical redshirt.

 Walter was named the starter at left tackle as a redshirt freshman, replacing the graduated All-American Orlando Pace.